 Hillary Manning ’13

-Title: Development coordinator at Kenwood Therapy Center
+Title: Development coordinator at a local therapy center

 The summer before my senior year, I was very fortunate to get involved with the Undergraduate Research and Graduate Opportunity Office (URGO).
 I conducted research full-time during the summer, and part-time over the course of my senior year.
 I also spent a lot of time managing the eye-tracking lab for the Psychology Department with Professor Dave Matz.